HenryUzo/CityConnectDesk3/replit.md

 CityConnect is a full-stack MVP web application that connects estate residents with service providers for artisan repairs and market runs/errands.
 The platform enables residents to request services while allowing providers (artisans and market runners) to accept and fulfill these requests.
 The application includes role-based access for residents, service providers, and administrators with comprehensive request tracking and management features.

+The system uses a dual-database architecture: MongoDB for the admin management system and PostgreSQL for the resident/provider operations, connected via secure bridge APIs with proper multi-tenant isolation.

 # User Preferences

 Preferred communication style: Simple, everyday language.